-Modem: Stands for "modulating-demodulating": modems are hardware devices that allow a comput another device, such as a router or switch, to conner Internet.
-They convert or "modulate" an analog sig telephone or cable wire to digital data (1s and 0s) computer can recognize. ina Simply send traffic from point A to piont B without it fu manipulation.
+Modem: Stands for "modulating-demodulating": modems are hardware devices that allow a computer of another device, such as a router or switch, to connect to Internet.
+They convert or "modulate" an analog signal telephone or cable wire to digital data (1s and 0s) that computer can recognize.
+Simply send traffic from point A to piont B without furnanipulation.
 Routers: Are responsible for sending data from one network to another.
-Work at Layer 3 (Network) of the OSI model, whi with IP addresses. ch d .
-Typically, routers today will perform the functional both a router and a switch - that is, the router will h multiple ethernet ports that devices can plug into. lav Switches: They use the MAC address of a device to send dat a on 5 WITCHES. the port the destination device is plugged into. a ()]]
+Work at Layer 3 (Network) of the OSI model, which dwith IP addresses.
+Typically, routers today will perform the functionality both a router and a switch - that is, the router will have multiple ethernet ports that devices can plug into.
+Switches: They use the MAC address of a device to send data on the port the destination device is plugged into.
+Work at Layer 2 (Data Link) of the OSI model, which with MAC addresses.

-Work at Layer 2 (Data Link) of the OSI model, w with MAC addresses.
-Hubs: Unlike switches, hubs broadcast data to all ports, with inefficient, so hubs are basically a multiport repeat vhic ers.
+Hubs: Unlike switches, hubs broadcast data to all ports, which inefficient, so hubs are basically a multiport repeaters.